-By altering the algorithm that runs the news feed, no longer will it prioritise "helping you find relevant content", says the site's founder, Mark Zuckerberg.
+By altering the algorithm that runs the news feed, no longer will it prioritise "helping you find relevant content", says the site's founder, Zuckerberg.
 The new goal is to help you "have more meaningful interactions".

 What will change?

 Under the new regime, Facebook says users will see more content from friends and family, and less from brands and publishers.
 The new algorithm will also favour content that draws a lot of comments over posts that are popular, but don't produce comments.

 Facebooks' plan is to emphasise more "meaningful" interactions on the platform.
 Posts are considered meaningful when they generate engagement, ie. comments, likes, and shares.
 This is because Facebook's researchers have found that when people are actively commenting on posts, they tend to feel better about using social networks.

 The change may sound relatively small, but it's likely to have significant consequences for the broad subset of Facebook users that aren't individual people: media companies, small businesses, big brands and everyone else who has come to see Facebook's News Feed as an essential way to reach audiences and customers.